Alright then, this is my first time reporting blogging income report.

 I really love working with Google and the Adsense Program overall, I don’t think I’ll be switching to Mediavine anytime soon even after I reach 25,000 sessions per month (which is a cut-off for applying to Mediavine)

-Although, every successful blogger out there recommends shifting gears from Adsense to Mediavine, I am still skeptical about them and the earnings I can potential make from them.
+Although every successful blogger out there recommends shifting gears from Adsense to Mediavine, I am still skeptical about them and the earnings I can potentially make from them.
 They run the ads from Google anyways.

-There you go, look at the Page RPM, its Canadian CA $21.40 for the past 28 days data.
+There you go, look at the Page RPM, it is Canadian CA $21.40 for the past 28 days data.

 I got a total of 142 ad clicks and my CPC is $0.63 which is excellent!

 Page CTR of over 3% is good too.

 With page views of 4,200 for the past 28 days, I’ve earned $76 this month so far in 21 days.